srImathE satakOpAya nama:

 - When it is sufficient to say that bhagavAn is different from all jIvAthmAs, why is it necessary to establish that he is different from achith (matter)?
 This is to establish that – looking at him, it is irrelevant whether it is chith (sentients) or achith (insentients) – none can match him.

-- It is already explained that bhagavAn is distinct (greater) than every one/thing?
-What is the need for saying there is none equal/higher than him in past/present/future?
-This is to expain that no one is even qualified to compared with him (let alone be compared).
+- It is already explained that bhagavAn is distinct from (greater than) everyone/ everything.
+What is the need for saying that there is none equal/higher than him in past / present / future?
+This is to expain that no one is even qualified to be compared with him (let alone be compared).

 Highlights from periyavAchchAn piLLai‘s vyAkyAnam

 - mananagam… – nampiLLai questions the need for explaining about jIvAthmA in detail.
 This is AzhwAr‘s real experience of his own self/heart being most purified (by bhagavAn‘s mercy).

 - malamaRa – blemishes in the heart/mind are avidhyA etc. kAmam (lust), krOdham (anger), lObam (desire for material aspects), harsha (happiness), mAnamathA guNA: (ahankAram, pride and lack of good qualities), vishAdham (sorrow) are the eight defects for the mind.
 But since AthmA is eternal and is fully knowledgable naturally, these defects are not natural for the mind (since mind also gets subdued during praLaya).
 Thus by following yOga sAsthram, removing the detachment from external worldly pleasures and turning it inwards towards the AthmA, these defects can be removed.